bitblik/client/assets/faq/faq_en.md

 #### What are Lightning Network "hold invoices"?

 Hold invoices are a special type of Lightning invoice.
 When a hold invoice is paid by the Maker (seller of Bitcoin), the funds are not immediately settled.
-Instead, they are "held" by the Maker's Lightning node (or the coordinator's LN node acting on their behalf).
+Instead, they are "held" by the coordinator's Lightning node.
 The funds are only truly released (settled) to the recipient (Taker) when a secret "preimage" is revealed.
 If the preimage is not revealed within a certain time, or if the invoice is explicitly cancelled, the funds are returned to the payer (Maker).
 This is the core of BitBlik's escrow mechanism.

 ---